 They were followed by the other nobles of the Hittite state, who mainly commanded the smaller divisions of the army.
 Interestingly enough, as opposed to many other contemporary factions, these commanders were given relative freedom to conduct their own operations that mainly involved forays and raids into enemy territories.

-Finally, the third strata of the Hittite military command entailed the lower-ranking officers, who held titles of ‘overseers’, ‘dignitaries’ and even ‘gentlemen’, corresponding to modern-day variants of captains to sergeants.
-Their commanded units also varied from containing a substantial hundred men to paltry ten men.
+Finally, the third strata of the Hittite military command entailed the lower-ranking officers, who held titles of ‘overseers’, ‘dignitaries’, and even ‘gentlemen’, corresponding to modern-day variants of captains to sergeants.
+Their commanded units also varied from containing a substantial hundred men to a paltry ten men.

 Hittite Manpower and Diplomacy